2021 United States Electoral College vote count: Pressure on Vice President Pence to obstruct the certification of electoral votes

-False electors sent by the Trump campaign in seven states
+Fake electors sent by the Trump campaign in seven states

 Another proposed method was to reject results in Pennsylvania, Georgia, Michigan, Arizona, Wisconsin, Nevada and New Mexico by alleging that these states had sent competing sets of electors.
 If the results from those seven states had been rejected, neither candidate would have had the 270 votes required in the Electoral College, and the House would have had to decide the election.

 This strategy, including the drafting of fake documents for the supposedly competing electors, was coordinated by Rudy Giuliani in December 2020.
 Boris Epshteyn acknowledged being involved.
-Attorney John C. Eastman mentioned it in a January 4 meeting with Trump and Pence.
+Attorney John Eastman mentioned it in a January 4 meeting with Trump and Pence.

 In reality, the states only sent one set of electors each.
 The Trump campaign sent its own supposedly competing electors and backed them by forged documents.
 While real state certificates tend to have "their own quirks, their own fancy or not fancy paper and decorations and seals," the Republicans' fake documents had the "same formatting, same font, same spacing, almost the same exact wording, all of them," as MSNBC commentator Rachel Maddow noted.

 In Pennsylvania and Nevada, the documents explicitly admitted that these "electors in waiting" were not the state's official electors and were only being proposed as alternate electors pending the outcome of Trump's election lawsuits.
-In the other five states, however, the documents fraudulently identified the Trump allies as the official state electors.
+In the other five states, however, the documents falsely identified the Trump allies as the official state electors.
 As of January 2022, the Justice Department is investigating the matter.
 The 59 people who presented themselves as fake electors could face federal and state charges.